OctopusDeploy/blog/blog/2020-04/tab-completion-for-the-octopus-cli/index.md

 ---
-title: Command line life - tab completion for the Octopus CLI
+title: Command line tab completion for Octopus CLI
 description: Enable tab completion for the Octopus CLI today!
 We'll also dive into how shell completion works in some popular shell environments.
 author: jim.burger@octopus.com
 visibility: private